apache/echarts-doc/en/option/partial/1d-data.md

 }]
 ```

-When personalized definition needs to be conducted to  sepcific content：
+When personalized definition needs to be conducted to  sepcific content:

 ```js
 [{